Stories of Belarusian army (non)evaders

 When it was time to go to the draft board, I said that I could scream and walk in my sleep.
 The reaction there was, "Oh, really?
 Okay, we'll send you to a mental institution.

-That year, the tragedy in the Pechy military unit was still fresh in people's minds, so at the slightest suspicion, everyone was sent for examination - just in case.
+That year, the tragedy in the Pečy military unit was still fresh in people's minds, so at the slightest suspicion, everyone was sent for examination - just in case.

-On the 7th or 8th day of my stay in the hospital, I began to sleepwalk.
-My roommates noticed that I got up during the night, sat on the bed and said something.
-So I called the doctor, the guys confirmed that I was indeed sleepwalking, and then it was noted at the final medical board meeting.
+On the seventh or eighth day of my hospital stay, I began to sleepwalk.
+My roommates noticed that I got up during the night, sat on the bed, and said something.
+So I called the doctor.
+The guys confirmed that I was indeed sleepwalking, and then it was noted at the final medical board meeting.

 To follow important news, subscribe to the Euroradio channel on Telegram.